Frequently Asked Questions

 2. What is the basis of the legal authority of the State of Michigan to regulate the removal of artifacts from the bottomlands of the Great Lakes?

 Part 761 and the Federal Abandoned Shipwreck Act of 1987 provide necessary and sufficient statutory authority.
-Part 761 prohibits the removal, alteration and destruction of abandoned property which is in, on, under, or over the bottomlands of the Great Lakes including those within a Great Lakes underwater preserve without a permit issued by representatives of the Department of Environmental Quality (DEQ) and the Department of Natural Resources (DNR).
+Part 761 prohibits the removal, alteration and destruction of abandoned property which is in, on, under, or over the bottomlands of the Great Lakes including those within a Great Lakes underwater preserve without a permit issued by representatives of the Department of Environment, Great Lakes, and Energy (EGLE) and the Department of Natural Resources (DNR).
 Each permit may contain appropriate conditions.
 Engaging in activities prohibited under Part 761 are crimes.
 A person seeking a permit must complete and file a prescribed application form (see below).

 3. How does the presence of a preserve affect the use of the water column above the bottomlands?